 Are there public toilets?

-Yes, in Piazzale Aldo Moro and in Piazza Resistenza there are pay toilets (0.50 euros), in the Basilica of Sant’Apollinare in Classe there are free toilets.
+Yes, in Piazzale Aldo Moro, in Piazza Resistenza and close to the Basilica of Sant’Apollinare in Classe there are pay toilets (0.50 euros).